BillyKalfus/acadia/README.md

 1. Mount the filesystem on the PC by running `udisksctl mount -b /dev/sdx1`.
 If this completes successfully, it will tell you the path at which the filesystem was mounted.

+## Installing Pre-built Firmware

-1. Change directories to the path that `udisksctl` reported.
+1. Change directories to the mount path of the SD card (if you just completed the SD card setup, this will be the path that `udisksctl` reports).

 1. Retrieve the latest firmware image by running the following (note that this must be run as one single command, not one line at a time):